 Clinically, students acquire a minimum of 400 clock hours (as required for ASHA certification) with clients of all ages (infancy through geriatric populations) and all communication disorders.

-All students begin their clinical experience under close supervision of Longwood faculty at the Longwood Center for Communication, Literacy, and Learning and move to off-site placements as they develop their clinical skills.
-The Center provides services to children and adults with articulation, language, voice, fluency, cognitive, and hearing disorders.
-In addition, the Center provides early intervention services in the home, accent modification for English language learners, early literacy experiences for preschoolers, and communication strategies classes for adults with hearing loss.
+All students begin their clinical experience under close supervision of Longwood faculty at Longwood's Speech, Hearing, and Learning Services (SHLS) and move to off-site placements as they develop their clinical skills.
+SHLS provides services to children and adults with articulation, language, voice, fluency, cognitive, and hearing disorders.
+In addition, SHLS provides early intervention services in the home, accent modification for English language learners, early literacy experiences for preschoolers, and communication strategies classes for adults with hearing loss.
 Longwood offers a variety of off-site placements for students, including public and private schools, private practice, community clinics, rehabilitation centers, hospitals, and nursing homes.

-Faculty and clinical supervisors are ASHA-certified, Commonwealth of Virginia licensed professionals and provide ongoing, direct supervision of the assessment and intervention activities of the Longwood Center for Communication, Literacy and Learning.
+Faculty and clinical supervisors are ASHA-certified, Commonwealth of Virginia licensed professionals and provide ongoing, direct supervision of the assessment and intervention activities of Longwood's Speech, Hearing, and Learning Services.

 Students gain experience in providing diagnostic and therapeutic services to children and adults with various disorders of speech, language, and hearing, while serving area residents and the Southside Virginia community.
 Evaluations and therapy sessions are video recorded so that clinic students, supervisors, faculty, and clients can review the sessions, in a completely confidential manner, in accordance with the Health Insurance Portability and Accountability Act (HIPAA) standards.